 Hannah Guerra took dance classes as a young student.
 She took time off and went back to dance during junior high.
 She started with hip hop and then added ballet, jazz, and lyrical.
 She took dance classes at Ledwig Dance Academy under the instruction of Stephanie Ledwig and Chelsea Diebel.
 All throughout high school she continued her training and even became a student assistant in high school.

 After graduation from high school she decided to continue taking classes.
 She attends the University of Houston-Victoria while teaching at the studio.

-Miss Hannah teaches creative movement classes as well as elementary age classes.
+Miss Hannah teaches creative movement classes as well as elementary age classes and company.
 She is great with the kids and her outgoing personality is welcoming in the dance room.